-What do you do for work?
+Where do you work?
 How do you spend your free time?
 What do you buy with your money?

 A territorial orientation is more difficult to achieve.
-You have to remove yourself from the pecking order.
-It means that you have to act for yourself and speak for yourself independent of what people may think of your actions.
+You must remove yourself from the pecking order.
+You must act for yourself and speak for yourself regardless of what others may think or say.

 A territory sustains us without any external input.

 A territory can only be claimed by work.

 A territory returns exactly what you put in.”